MegaBitmap/UDPBD-for-XEBP/README.md

 In the context menu you can enable or disable VMCs globally or individually per game.
 For transferring, importing, or exporting saves from VMC files you can use [PS2-VMC-GUI](https://github.com/MegaBitmap/PS2-VMC-GUI).

-7. From the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases), extract the `UDPBD-for-XEB+ Sync App` folder somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).
+7. From the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases), download then extract the `UDPBDG` folder somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).

-8. Run `UDPBD-for-XEB+-GUI.exe`.
-If no exFAT partitions are found, a prompt will appear to mount a virtual exFAT drive.
+8. Start the UDPBDG sync/server app (UDPBDG.exe).
+(optional) Click mount exFAT drive for VMC support.

 9. Rip/copy any PlayStation 2 ISOs you wish to load into the folder (CD or DVD) that corresponds with their original source media.

-10. All `.bin` + `.cue` CD games must be converted to `.iso` format.
-The sync app will convert them automatically if placed in the CD folder and check the `Convert CD Bin to ISO` box before synchronizing.
+10. Click on choose game path and pick any game in a CD or DVD folder.
+Example:  `E:/DVD/Grand Theft Auto III.iso`
+or        `C:\Users\%USERNAME%\Documents\PS2\DVD\TimeSplitters 2.iso`

 11. **Direct Connection** - Plug in the ethernet cable as shown: ↓
 ![ps2-slim-connected-to-laptop](readme-images/ps2-slim-connected-to-laptop.jpg)